 1 Marlborough is located on the north side of Marlborough, between Arlington and Berkeley, with 6 Arlington (0 Marlborough) to the east and 3 Marlborough to the west.

-1 Marlborough was built in 1862-1863 by Samuel Shurtleff Perkins, a carpenter and builder, probably for speculative sale.
+1 Marlborough was built in 1862-1863 by Samuel Shurtleff Perkins, a carpenter and builder, for speculative sale.

 Samuel Perkins purchased the land for the house on April 10, 1862, from Peleg W. Chandler, J. Amory Davis, and Henry Lee, Jr. It was part of a larger tract of land they had purchased on September 2, 1858, from George Goss and Norman Carmine Munson, who had purchased the land from the Commonwealth of Massachusetts that same day.
 George Goss and Norman Munson were the contractors responsible for filling the Commonwealth’s Back Bay lands.